Greetings to you music lovers, thrill seekers, conversationalists all across the fruited plane.

 I guess there's no problem with the Clintons ruling.

-Funding for a controversial hippie museum, co-sponsored by Hillary Clinton, may still find a lifeline, even though its earmark was stricken from a Senate appropriations bill earlier this year.
+Funding for a controversial hippie museum co-sponsored by Hillary Clinton may still find a lifeline, even though its earmark was stricken from a Senate appropriations bill earlier this year.

-Now we're gonna get this hippie museum.
+Now we're going to get this hippie museum.

 Mrs. Clinton is trying to say she's an agent of change, wants to look forward.

-Okay, folks, I gotta apologize to you.
+Okay, folks, I got to apologize to you.

 I have been hoaxed.